LLVM

-LLVM is a set of compiler and toolchain technologies that can be used to develop a front end for any programming language and a back end for any instruction set architecture.
+LLVM is a set of compiler and toolchain technologies that can be used to develop a frontend for any programming language and a backend for any instruction set architecture.
 LLVM is designed around a language-independent intermediate representation (IR) that serves as a portable, high-level assembly language that can be optimized with a variety of transformations over multiple passes.
-The name LLVM originally stood for Low Level Virtual Machine, though the project has expanded and the name is no longer officially an acronym.
+The name LLVM originally stood for Low Level Virtual Machine.
+However, the project has since expanded, and the name is no longer an acronym but an orphan initialism.

-LLVM is written in C++ and is designed for compile-time, link-time, run-time, and "idle-time" optimization.
-Originally implemented for C and C++, the language-agnostic design of LLVM has since spawned a wide variety of front ends: languages with compilers that use LLVM (or which do not directly use LLVM but can generate compiled programs as LLVM IR) include ActionScript, Ada, C#, Common Lisp, PicoLisp, Crystal, CUDA, D, Delphi, Dylan, Forth, Fortran, FreeBASIC, Free Pascal, Graphical G, Halide, Haskell, Java bytecode, Julia, Kotlin, Lua, Objective-C, OpenCL, PostgreSQL's SQL and PLpgSQL, Ruby, Rust, Scala, Swift, XC, Xojo and Zig.
+LLVM is written in C++ and is designed for compile-time, link-time, and runtime optimization.
+Originally implemented for C and C++, the language-agnostic design of LLVM has since spawned a wide variety of frontends: languages with compilers that use LLVM (or which do not directly use LLVM but can generate compiled programs as LLVM IR) include ActionScript, Ada, C# for .NET, Common Lisp, PicoLisp, Crystal, CUDA, D, Delphi, Dylan, Forth, Fortran, FreeBASIC, Free Pascal, Halide, Haskell, Idris, Jai (only for optimized release builds), Java bytecode, Julia, Kotlin, LabVIEW's G language, Objective-C, OpenCL, PostgreSQL's SQL and PLpgSQL, Ruby, Rust, Scala, Standard ML, Swift, Xojo, and Zig.

 History

 The LLVM project started in 2000 at the University of Illinois at Urbana–Champaign, under the direction of Vikram Adve and Chris Lattner.
 LLVM was originally developed as a research infrastructure to investigate dynamic compilation techniques for static and dynamic programming languages.
 LLVM was released under the University of Illinois/NCSA Open Source License, a permissive free software licence.
 In 2005, Apple Inc. hired Lattner and formed a team to work on the LLVM system for various uses within Apple's development systems.
-LLVM has been an integral part of Apple's Xcode development tools for macOS and iOS since Xcode 4.
+LLVM has been an integral part of Apple's Xcode development tools for macOS and iOS since Xcode 4 in 2011.

-In 2006, Lattner started working on a new project called Clang.
-The combination of Clang front-end and LLVM back-end is called Clang/LLVM or simply Clang.
+In 2006, Lattner started working on a new project named Clang.
+The combination of the Clang frontend and LLVM backend is named Clang/LLVM or simply Clang.